 Pragati tells us all about how a mid-life crisis might instill a fear of aging and death, and that often triggers infidelity.
 “When we feel unworthy or don’t feel good enough, we’re in denial about what’s going on inside of us.
 The easiest way to tackle and distract yourself from such troubling thoughts is to indulge in destructive behaviors.

 “The way to deal with the loss of youth is by seeking therapy, taking up a sport or doing something meaningful.
-What drives some men to infidelity depends upon the model of the value system they have, a lack of self-discipline and denial to accept what they’re going through.”
+What drives some men to infidelity depends upon the model of the value system they have, a lack of self-discipline and denial to accept what they’re going through,” she adds.

 So, what is a cheater’s mentality?
 As you can see, it’s subject to the mental state of the man and the period of life he’s in.
 The bewilderment that ensues in a mid-life crisis can push people to do things they’ll regret and it’s no surprise that infidelity is a recurring theme in such cases.